-Engine Hoses –Visually inspect the cooling system hoses for leaks, cracks or loose clamps.
+Engine Hoses –Visually inspect the cooling system hoses for leaks, cracks, or loose clamps.
 Also, squeeze the hoses to check for any that may be brittle or excessively spongy feeling and in need of replacement.
-Tire Type and Tread – In areas with heavy winter weather, changing to snow tires on all four wheels will provide the best winter traction.
+Tires Maintenance Type and Tread – In areas with heavy winter weather, changing to snow tires on all four wheels will provide the best winter traction.
 All-season tires will work well in light to moderate snow conditions, providing they have adequate tread depth.
-If any tire has less than 3/32-inches of tread, it should be replaced.
-Uneven wear on the tires can indicate alignment, suspension or wheel balance problems that should be addressed to prevent further damage to the tires.
+If any tire has less than 3/32 inches of tread, it should be replaced.
+Uneven wear on the tires can indicate alignment, suspension, or wheel balance problems that should be addressed to prevent further damage to the tires.

 Tire Pressure – Check tire pressure more frequently during winter months.
 As the temperature drops, so will the pressures in the tires—typically 1 PSI for every 10 degrees Fahrenheit.
 The proper tire pressure levels can be found on a sticker located on the driver’s side door jamb.
 And, don’t forget to check the spare.
 Air Filter – Check the engine’s air filter by holding it up to a 60-watt light bulb.

 If light can be seen through much of the filter, it is still clean enough to work effectively.
-However, if the light is blocked by most of the filter, replace it.
+However, if the light is blocked by most of the filters, replace it.
 Coolant Levels – Check the coolant level when the engine is cold.
 If the coolant level is low, add a 50/50 solution of coolant and water to maintain the necessary antifreeze capability.
 The level of antifreeze protection can be checked with an inexpensive tester available at any auto parts store.
-Lights – Check the operation of all headlights, taillights, emergency flashers, turn signals, brake lights and back-up lights.
-Replace any burnt out bulbs.
+Lights – Check the operation of all headlights, taillights, emergency flashers, turn signals, Brake Repair, and lights and backup lights.
+Replace any burnt-out bulbs.
 Wiper Blades – Blades should completely clear the glass with each swipe.